Standard belts shown, inflatable belts similar

 The rear inflatable seatbelts are in the shoulder portion of the seatbelts of the second-row outermost seating positions.

-The rear inflatable seatbelts are compatible with most infant and child safety car seats and belt positioning booster seats when you properly install them.
+The rear inflatable seatbelts are compatible with most infant and child safety car seats and belt positioning booster seats when properly installed.
 This is because they are designed to fill with a cooled gas at a lower pressure and at a slower rate than traditional airbags.
 After inflation, the shoulder portion of the seatbelt remains cool to the touch.

 The rear inflatable seatbelt consists of the following: